arecarn/pelican-website/content/how-i-organize-my-files.md

 word they are separated by dashes e.g. some-project-name, other-project, thing

 ## archive
-Every year gets a directory and after a year pases notes and projects directories get moved into that years directory, and you create a new note and project directories
+Every year gets a directory and after a year passes notes and projects directories get moved into that years directory, and you create a new note and project directories